 Niantic Labs can be found somewhere between San Francisco, Austin and New York.
 We have never actually met an employee of this mysterious company, but their drones drop instructions and payments when required.
 What we have gathered from our relationship with Niantic is that there is a high level of intellect, a keen knowledge of maps, and a detailed eye for design.
 Their stealthiness lends charm to their projects.
 Rumor has it they might be a reincarnation of the A-Team.

 Field Trip is a tour guide app that engages users with their physical surroundings.
 Through location-based notifications, it relays tidbits of local history while recommending the best hidden gems.
-Our widest-reaching project to date, we've worked closely with Niantic Labs to provide digital deliverables for mobile platforms, enhance the existing map technology, and develop print packaging pieces including field guide books and screen-printed boxes.
+Our widest-reaching project to date, we've worked closely with Niantic Labs to provide digital deliverables for mobile platforms, enhance the existing map technology, and develop collateral and wayfinding for Field Trip Days nation wide.
 This ongoing project has one foot in the future and one in a bucket of ink.

 Aaron Michalovic is a timber framer from the frigid northeast, now relocated to Austin.
 He's the only woodworker we know that wears flip-flops year-round.
 It might be hard to have faith in a woodworker who leaves his toes vulnerable to a dropped hammer or a rogue board, but this guy can build a barn that will last 200 years or carve a spoon from a delicate branch.
 Watching him work encourages us to do what we love – however we get there.

 David Connell is a guy that's passionate about the Texas Hill Country and doing what he can to keep it healthy.
 Using prescribed fire in order to achieve ecosystem revitalization is what he does for a living.
 How cool is that?
 We were able to help David create a look and feel for his business that looks great and represents his personality.